 You can get $300 to $250,000.
 Borrowers get a customized offer with a basis in their card sales through Square.
 Then they choose their loan size.
 You will pay no interest, just an ongoing flat fee

-There are several options for business funding that depend on your cash flow.
-Some are available through Credit Suite.
-There are also online options, such as through PayPal and Square.
-Contact us today for help with your options.
+There are several options for this business financing activity that depends on your cash flow to pay the debt.
+Some of these financing activities are available through Credit Suite.
+There are also online options, such as PayPal and Square.
+Contact us today for help with your best option for financing activities.